 Currently:

 I study processes in the crusts and mantles of rocky planets using mineralogical, petrological, and geochemical tools.
-My work combines in-situ methods (e.g., EPMA, EBSD, LA-ICP-MS) with mineral and bulk rock geochemistry (e.g., major and trace elements, O, Nd, Sr, and B isotopes), detailed characterization of rock mineralogy in thin section, and numerical modelling.
-I also work on pure and applied aspects of mineralogy, including crystal chemistry and the responses of crystal structures to changing P-T conditions, and have developed new crystallographic methods for interpreting exsolution textures, particularly in crystalline rocks.
+My work combines in-situ methods (e.g., EPMA, EBSD, LA-ICP-MS) with mineral and bulk rock geochemistry (e.g., major and trace elements, O, Nd, Sr, and B isotopes), detailed characterization of thin sections, and numerical modelling.

-Recently, my work has focused on the ways in which rock mineralogy preserves information about changes to Earth’s crust and mantle through time.
-The formation and recycling of Precambrian rock types like banded iron formations and massif-type anorthosites record the stories of how a tectonically active planet’s surface environments, lithosphere, and mantle evolve.
+Rock mineralogy preserves information about changes to Earth’s crust and mantle through time.
+I’m particularly interested in how rock types common on the early Earth, such as banded iron formations and massif-type anorthosites, record the stories of how a tectonically active planet’s surface environments, lithosphere, and mantle co-evolve.
 These processes also help us understand how Earth may be similar to, or different from, other rocky planets at various stages of their lifetimes.

-One of my longstanding interests is the information preserved in exsolution textures, especially in garnet.
-Exsolution textures are some of the most beautiful mineral structures on Earth (and in space!) and they hold a wealth of data about mineral chemistry as well as about the pressure, temperature, and deformation conditions at which exsolution occurred.
+I also work to improve the tools we have to extract geologically valuable information from rock-forming minerals.
+One of my specialties is studying exsolution textures, especially in garnet.
+These structures hold a wealth of data about mineral chemistry as well as about the pressure, temperature, and deformation conditions at which exsolution occurred.
+They are also quite beautiful!

-Orthopyroxene megacryst in anorthosite, Marcy Massif, Adirondack Highlands, NY, USA
+Orthopyroxene megacrysts in anorthosite, Adirondack Mountains, NY, USA

 I believe that field geology is an important part of placing mineralogical, petrological, and geochemical samples and data in a broader context.
 My work includes a field component to ground it in regional geology and tectonics.